gard-projects/machine-learning/ShallowLearning/NaiveBayes/README.md

 &nbsp;

-# The fundementals of Naive Bayes
+# The fundamentals of Naive Bayes
 The "naive" assumption about this algorithm is that we assume all independent variables to be mutually independent.
 The reason being that computation becomes much easier, and the algorithm still performs well in most real-life cases, especially for document classification and spam filtering.
 The downside being that the algorithm may not truly capture the patterns in data, as features may be dependent.
 In simple terms this how the algorithm works.

 1. Gather data